RomanSnitko/RomanSnitko/README.md

 # Hi, I'm Roman!

-I am a student with a deep love for programming and problem-solving.
-I enjoy creating tools, optimizing solutions, and tackling challenging tasks 🚀.
+I am software engineer with a deep love for programming and problem-solving.
+I enjoy tackling a wide range of projects across various languages and technologies ❤️.
+Whether it's creating new tools, optimizing existing solutions, or diving into complex challenges, I’m committed to seeing projects through from start to finish 🚀.
+I’m always on the lookout for like-minded enthusiasts who share the drive for learning and building innovative solutions.

 ## 🌐 Socials:
 [![Telegram](https://img.shields.io/badge/Telegram-blue?logo=telegram&logoColor=white)](https://t.me/@romud)